 EMI = P × R ÷ [1 − (1+R)^−N]

-Multiplying numerator and denominator by (1+R)^N gives the more common form:
+Multiplying numerator and denominator by (1+R)^N gives the more familiar form:

 EMI = P × R × (1+R)^N ÷ [(1+R)^N − 1]

-Both expressions are mathematically identical.
-The second form is easier to compute without a fraction in the exponent.
+Both expressions work out to the same thing mathematically.
+The second is just easier to compute without a fraction sitting in the exponent.

 Flat Rate vs Reducing Balance

-Reducing balance: Interest is calculated each month on the outstanding principal.
+Reducing balance: Interest gets calculated each month on the outstanding principal.
 As you repay, the principal falls and so does the interest charge.
-The EMI formula above is specifically for this method.
+The EMI formula above is built specifically for this method.

-Flat rate: Interest is calculated on the original principal for the entire tenure, then divided equally across all EMIs.
-The formula is:
+Flat rate: Interest is calculated on the original principal for the whole tenure, then divided equally across all EMIs.
+The formula:

 EMI (flat) = (P + P × Flat Rate% × N in years) ÷ (N in months)

-Why flat rate is misleading: A flat rate of 8% looks cheaper than a reducing-balance rate of 15% — but they produce almost the same EMI.
-The effective annual rate on a flat-rate loan is roughly 1.8× to 2× the quoted flat rate.
-Always ask whether the rate is flat or reducing before comparing offers.
+A flat rate of 8% looks cheaper than a reducing-balance rate of 15%, but the two produce nearly the same EMI.
+The effective annual rate on a flat-rate loan runs roughly 1.8x to 2x the quoted flat rate.
+Ask whether a rate is flat or reducing before comparing any two offers.

 | Method | Quoted Rate | Monthly EMI | Total Interest |